VinceJepoyMendoza/jaramart_v1/README.md

 ### Shipping information and Payment details

-Shipping information could be dummy or anything\ but payment details are the following:\
+Shipping information could be dummy or anything\
+But payment details are the following:\

 card number: 4444-4444-4444-333\
 expiration date: 06/2021\
 cv code: 4444\